 Image credit: Everspace Official Site

-As a space simulation game, players expect Everspace to look visually stunning.
-And it does.
-In one run of the game, one where I barely made it to the second sector, I took all the screenshots you see here, and many more that I didn’t have the room to put in.
+As a space simulation game, players expect Everspace to look visually stunning, and it does.
+In one run of the game, one where I barely made it to the second sector, I took so many screenshots that I didn’t have the room to put them in the article.
 You get the sense of flying through large swathes of space without the bored feeling of nothingness that No Man’s Sky gives you.
 Each system has plenty to look at as you search for resources, and you can explore as far as you want because you can jump to the next system at any point.
 Everspace is a great example of how presentation should be done in a space exploration game.

 The soundtrack is excellent as well, but unfortunately there were some stretches of time where there was no music playing at all and the game was dead silent except for the ship’s thrusters.
 When it did play, though, it sounded great and complemented the feeling of the game.
 Presentation is where this game shines.